-Health inspections are conducted at least once each semester by the Assistant to the Dean of Students - Men, the Assistant to the Dean of Students - Women, and/or the Dean of Students.
-At this time, rooms must pass a more rigorous inspection.
+Health inspections are conducted at least once each semester by the Dean of Students or the Assistant to the Dean of Students.
+At this time, rooms must pass an additionally rigorous inspection.

 If a room does not pass health inspection, students will be given the opportunity to correct the problem(s) noted by the inspector.
 If the room does not pass the re-check, students will be subject to disciplinary action and/or fines.